Saint Michael's Church, Ghent: History

 Reconstruction of the church only started in 1623.
-The early Gothic choir was replaced by a choir in Brabantine Gothic.
+The early Gothic choir was replaced by a choir in Brabantine Gothic style.
 Local architect Lieven Cruyl made a design for the unfinished western tower in 1662.
-The design provided for a spire of 134-metre-high in Brabantine Gothic style but was never realised.
+The design provided for a 134-metre-high spire in Brabantine Gothic style, but was never realised.
 As a result of these delays and cost concerns, the tower was in the end never completed.
 Only in 1828 was a flat roof built over the unfinished tower.

-The sacristy in the north-east was constructed in Baroque style in 1650-1651.
+The sacristy in the north-east was constructed in Baroque style in 1650–51.

 Description

 The exterior of the sober late Gothic church is entirely constructed with sandstone from Brussels and Ledian sandstone.
-The church has a rich Neo-Gothic interior, including an altar and a pulpit in that style.
-There are various 18th century statues, including a Saint Livinus by Laurent Delvaux, a wooden St. Sebastian by J. Franciscus Allaert, eight marble statues of saints and a copy of Michelangelo's Madonna of Bruges by Rombaut Pauwels.
+The church has a rich neo-Gothic interior, including an altar and a pulpit in that style.
+There are various 18th-century statues, including a Saint Livinus by Laurent Delvaux, a wooden Saint Sebastian by J. Franciscus Allaert, eight marble statues of saints and a copy of Michelangelo's Madonna of Bruges by Rombaut Pauwels.

 The church contains many Baroque paintings, including Christ Dying on the Cross by Anthony van Dyck, the Resurrection of Lazarus by Otto Venius and paintings by Gaspar de Crayer, Philippe de Champaigne, Karel van Mander, Jan Boeckhorst, Antoon van den Heuvel, Theodoor van Thulden and others.

-There are confessionals from various style periods including a Baroque confessional from the early 17th century by François Cruyt with statues sculpted by Michiel van der Voort the Elder.
+There are confessionals from various style periods including an early 17th-century Baroque confessional by François Cruyt with statues sculpted by Michiel van der Voort the Elder.

 Organ

 The organ dates back to an instrument that was built in 1817 by the organ builder De Volder.
-The style of the front is fully made in gothic revival.
-In 1951 the instrument was remodeled and expanded by the organ builder Anneessens.
+The style of the front is fully made in neo-Gothic style.
+In 1951, the instrument was remodeled and expanded by the organ builder Anneessens.
 The organ has 47 stops on three manuals and a pedal.

-Church Treasure
+Church treasure

 There are numerous silver and gold artifacts in the silver collection.
-An important item is the relic of St Dorothea, in silver.
+An important item is the relic of Saint Dorothea, in silver.
 Very famous is the relic of the sacred "Doorn" brought to the church by Mary, Queen of Scots, and a relic of the true Cross a gift of the Archduke Albrecht and Isabella in 1619.